Define routes

 for example when you have multiple apps in one project.

-Or you might just want to direct requests to specific places, such as removing the www
+Or you might just want to direct requests to specific places, such as removing the www at the start of all requests.

-Your project defines the routes configuration from a top-level key called routes
+Your project defines the routes configuration from a top-level key called routes,

-which is placed in a unified configuration file like .upsun/config.yaml
+which is placed in a unified configuration file like .upsun/config.yaml.

-If you have a single route served by a single app, you don’t even need to configure routes in your .upsun/config.yaml
+If you have a single route served by a single app, you don’t even need to configure routes in your .upsun/config.yaml.

 Your project then includes a default route.